kokamido/simple_sync/readme.md

 2. store folder named "0" and file named "meta" somewhere
 3. python decrypt.py (it requires folder "0", file "meta" and your key in the file "aes_key")

-You can find test data in this repo; "test_folder" is unencrypted directory, "0" and "meta" is the same data, but encrypted.
+You can find test data in this repo; "test_folder" is unencrypted directory, "0" and "meta" are the same data, but encrypted.

 ```shell
 > find test_folder -type f -exec md5sum {} \;